semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 @## Usage in UX/UI

 - Start the columns from zero.
 - By comparing columns, we are actually comparing the length.
-If we do not start the scale from zero, there will be a visual illusion.
+If we don’t start the scale from zero, there will be a visual illusion.

 Check out the charts below.
 In the wrong case, the scale does not start from zero, and it seems that the `Y value` is almost half as large as the `X value`.
-However, this is not true.
+However, this isn’t true.

 ![](static/deception-yes-no.png)